Berkeley Program on Housing and the Urban Policy

 Local Public Finance

-Review Essay for The New Palgrave, Second Edition, forthcoming.
+Review Essay for The New Palgrave, Macmillan, Second Edition, 2008.

 W07-001